 Inter RAT mobility within NG-RAN is characterised further by the following:

 - The in-sequence and lossless handover is supported for the handover between RAN nodes of NG-RAN (eNB and gNB).

+- The source NG-RAN node provides the following parameters to the target NG-RAN node:

+- UE radio access and security capabilities

+- UE security context (could include KeNB* and NCC)

+- UE QoS related parameters (including active Flow ID and mapping between Flow ID and RBs)

+- UE NG CN identifier used over NG interface (e.g. for a subsequent “Path Switch” message to Next Gen CN)

+- Other UE related or subscription related info to be decided (UE history, handover restrictions, tracing info, masked IMEISV, etc.)

+- Packet forwarding related info (e.g. endpoints, UL/DL PDCP sequence number status)

+- Target cell ID

 Inter RAT mobility between 5GC and EPC is characterised further by the following:

-- Both Xn and CN handover between E-UTRA connected to 5GC and NR is supported.
-The target RAT receives the UE NG-C context information and based on this information configures the UE with a complete RRC message and Full configuration (not delta).
-Whether the handover is over Xn or CN is transparent to the UE.
+- Only CN handover between E-UTRA and NR connected to 5GC, and EPC is supported.
+The target RAT receives the UE context information and based on this information configures the UE with a complete RRC message and Full configuration (not delta).